What if I were to tell you that your mobile phone is being underutilized for its functionality?

 - Magisk can be downloaded on a non-rooted phone and it can help you to root your phone.

-What is the use of the Magisk Manager?
+What is the use of the Magisk App?

-If you want to grant/deny permission for any application, this can be easily done with the help of Magisk Manager.
-There are a ton of free modules available on Magisk Manager, from them you can download apps and games to your Android device.
+If you want to grant/deny permission for any application, this can be easily done with the help of Magisk App.
+There are a ton of free modules available on Magisk App, from them you can download apps and games to your Android device.
 And the plus point is, you can add your own or custom repositories to get stuff from.

 Caution: Make sure that you take a complete backup of your Android device before following this procedure.

-How to Download Magisk Manager Latest Version 8.0.7 For Android 2021
+How to Download Magisk Latest Version 22.0 For Android 2021

 |Android Version Requires||4.2+|